Ka mate kāinga tahi, ka ora kāinga rua.

 Leigh Cookson (Manager, Christchurch School of Music);

-Chairperson:Mike Hutson (Blackball/Builder) and
+Chairperson:Mike Hutson (Blackball/Builder)

 Pam McKelvey (artist, retired teacher, Blackball resident)